sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 pip3 install jmespath
 pip3 list | grep jmespath
 ```

+> **BACKGROUND:** A Python "virtual environment" is a self-contained directory and isolated Python environment.
+Allowing you to add packages with less dependency complications, version conflicts, and without changing the system Python environment.

 Then download to your Ansible Control Node the Oracle Toolkit for Google Cloud from it's source site: